atrevisa/V1_interneuron_snRNAseq_Age_Atlas/README.md

-# V1_interneuron_snRNAseq
 # V1 Interneuron snRNA-seq Age Atlas Analysis

 ## Overview

-This repository contains the code used to generate the single-nucleus RNA sequencing (snRNA-seq) atlas of spinal V1 interneurons across postnatal development described in:
+This repository contains the code used to generate the single-nucleus RNA sequencing (snRNA-seq) atlas of spinal V1 interneurons across postnatal development described in the preprint:

-> Trevisan AJ, et al.
-> *Transcriptomic analysis of spinal V1 interneurons informs their multifunctional role in motor output.*
-> Nature Communications (2026)
+Trevisan AJ, Han K, Chapman P, Kulkarni AS, Hinton JM, Ramirez C, Klein I, Gatto G, Gabitto MI, Menon V, Bikoff JB.
+The transcriptomic landscape of spinal V1 interneurons reveals a role for En1 in specific elements of motor output. bioRxiv [Preprint].
+2024 Oct 26:2024.09.18.613279. doi: 10.1101/2024.09.18.613279.
+PMID: 39345580; PMCID: PMC11429899.

 The analysis workflow includes quality control, data integration, clustering, cell-type annotation, differential gene expression analysis, and generation of figures used in the manuscript.

+An interactive website can be used to view the data here: <https://v1interneurons.stjude.org/shinyApp/>

 ---

 ## Associated Publication

-**Citation**

-Trevisan AJ, et al.

-*Transcriptomic analysis of spinal V1 interneurons informs their multifunctional role in motor output.*

-Nature Communications (2026)

-**DOI:** To be added upon publication.
+**Preprint:**

+Trevisan AJ, Han K, Chapman P, Kulkarni AS, Hinton JM, Ramirez C, Klein I, Gatto G, Gabitto MI, Menon V, Bikoff JB.
+The transcriptomic landscape of spinal V1 interneurons reveals a role for En1 in specific elements of motor output. bioRxiv [Preprint].
+2024 Oct 26:2024.09.18.613279. doi: 10.1101/2024.09.18.613279.
+PMID: 39345580; PMCID: PMC11429899.

+**Final publication:**

+In progress

 ---